Snitkin-Lab-Umich/funQCD/README.md

 * `illumina_r1` is the full name of the corresponding raw FASTQ file containing the forward reads.
 Using the same example as above, your sample_id would be `Rush_KPC_110_R1.fastq.gz`. **_Only include the forward reads here._**

-You can create sample.csv file using the following for loop.
+You can create sample.csv file using the following script.
 Replace *path_to_your_raw_reads* below with the actual path to your raw sequencing reads.

 ```